 History Of Neoclassical Architecture

-Neoclassical architecture was first spotted in Europe in the 1750s.
+Neoclassical architecture began in the 1750s.
 It was the counterpart to the brighter and louder architectural styles of the time.
-That along with the fall of Pompeii and other classic cities caused the style to soar.

 The Three Neoclassical Architectural Styles

-Temple-style neoclassical architecture was based on the ancient temples of Rome and Greece.
-It is the only style that usually has a sloped roof rather than a flat roof.
+Temple-style neoclassical architecture is based on the ancient buildings of Rome and Greece.
+It is the only style featuring a sloped roof rather than a flat roof.
 Temple-style neoclassical architecture has spires on domes, like the Capitol building in Washington D.C.

-It is said that Andrea Palladio’s villa inspired the Palladian style of neoclassical architecture.
+Andrea Palladio’s villa inspired the Palladian style of neoclassical architecture.
 The villa was created in the 1500s in Italy and named after its creator Andrea Palladio.
-This is a distinct neoclassical trait.
+Inspired by Roman architecture, the style has a renaissance influences.

 It has a simple structure with large pieces and large pillars rather than elaborate or immaculate parts.
 The base of these buildings in neoclassical architecture is very simple and square, and always geometric.